meganbaker88/JSB-Electrical/index.md

 # JSB Electrical

 JSB Electrical provides both residential and commercial electrical services in the Wellington region.
-Work can include but is not limited to:
+Work includes:

 - pre wires on new builds
 - rewiring houses and commercial building